Professional Leak Detection Technologies Used by Plumbers

 Unexplained Water Bill Increases

 One of the most reliable indicators of a hidden leak is a sudden spike in your water bill without any change in usage patterns.
 Even a small leak can waste hundreds of gallons per month.
-Compare your current water bills to previous months—a 10-20% increase without explanation warrants investigation.
+Compare your current bill to previous months.
+A 10-20% increase without explanation warrants investigation, and our high water bill troubleshooting guide can walk you through the next steps.

 Visible Water Stains and Discoloration